martinberlin/udpx/README.md

 **Credits are due:** All logic doing the Firmware part is from [Bernd Giesecke](https://desire.giesecke.tk), since I followed his great example on ESP32WiFIBLE Android app, to make this configurable per Bluetooth serial.
 I implemented in a way that both [udpx Android](https://play.google.com/store/apps/details?id=io.cordova.udpx) and [ESP32 WiFi BLE](https://play.google.com/store/apps/details?id=tk.giesecke.esp32wifible) as a WiFi configuration mean are supported.
 Bernd implementation in Java can configure up to 2 APs in the ESP32 and in the Firmware side measures the WiFi.RSSI of each AP in case both are matched, and connecting to the one that has better signal.

+### udpx Chrome App

+In case you want to send test examples from a desktop computer try out our Chrome app in this branch.

+To install the Chrome App:

+1. chrome://extensions -> Enable developer mode
+2. Load unpacked extension and point to examples/chromeapp directory
+3. That's it, you can open it on: chrome://apps

+### udpx

 ### TEAM